-ltem Content Submission Cover page (selected questions public) Package Presentation Note: Portions of the submission package are made available to the public.
-These have been denoted as such, and DOE does not intend to release the remaining parts of the submission to the public.
+Item Content Submission Package Cover page (selected questions public) Presentation the submission package are made available to the public.
+These have been denoted does not intend to release the remaining parts of the submission to the public.
 See Appendix 1 for additional details.